Quezon City Reception House: As the Philippine Vice President residence

 Then Vice President-elect Leni Robredo eyed the property as the new official seat of the Vice President; Robredo deems the house as a simpler alternative to the previous workplace of the Vice President, the Coconut Palace, which has proven to be expensive to maintain.
 Robredo's inauguration was held at the mansion.

-In June 2016, after getting wind of then Vice President-elect Leni Robredo's search for a new official seat for the Vice President of the Philippines, Joy Belmonte, then-vice mayor of Quezon City, approached the transition team of Robredo and offered the Quezon City Reception House for Robredo's consideration.
+In June 2016, after getting wind of then Vice President-elect Leni Robredo's search for a new official seat for her new role, Joy Belmonte, then-vice mayor of Quezon City, approached the transition team of Robredo and offered the Quezon City Reception House for Robredo's consideration.
 After an initial misunderstanding concerning then City Administrator Aldrin Cuña's press statement regarding the mayor's supposed disagreement, then-Mayor Herbert Bautista in a press conference at the Reception House denied being against Belmonte's offer and stated that his office would find it an honor to host the Office of the Vice President.

 Robredo's chief of staff, Undersecretary Boyet Dy, clarified to the media that the Office of the Vice President was to still occupy its offices at the Coconut Palace and the Philippine National Bank Financial Center in Pasay until the expiration of the existing contract.
 By June 18, works by contractor Marigold Development Corporation in preparation for the Vice President's use are 80 percent complete.
 However, the Mayor's Office in the Reception House would already be made available for Robredo's use as early as July 1.

 Robredo's successor, Sara Duterte, temporarily held office at the Quezon City Reception House.
-In July 2022, she later moved the seat of the Office of the Vice President to Cybergate Plaza in Mandaluyong, which is closer to the headquarters of the Department of Education in Pasig of which she also holds office as its secretary.
+In July 2022, she later moved the seat of the Office of the Vice President to Cybergate Plaza in Mandaluyong, which is closer to the headquarters of the Department of Education in Pasig of which she was its secretary then.
 Duterte plans to establish a permanent structure for the post, as previous vice presidents have only held office in temporary locations.